bbugyi200/cookie/README.md

 ```
 where `foobar` represents an environment variable.
 This statement will be replaced
 with the value of the environment variable `foobar`.
 If `foobar` is not defined,
-the initialization process will hault and `rookiecc` will exit with a non-zero
-status.
+the user will be prompted for a value on the command-line.

 ## Configuration File